pranavreddy23/autoware.privately-owned-vehicles/SceneSeg/README.md

 The comma10K dataset does not include labels for `Road Edge Delimeter`.
 During training, this class was unified across all datasets into the `Background Objects` class

 Lastly, the comma10K dataset does not natively provide `Sky` class semantic pixel labels and a separate pre-trained neural network was used to create pixel level sky masks for the comma10K images.

-## pytorch

-Contains scripts related to model training, inference and evaluation